SO YUMMY IN MY TUMMY.

 There are a lot of steps to making these Strawberry Sticky Buns, but I promise it is really not that challenging – there is a lot of waiting around, so make sure you give yourself a good few hours to prep these buns.

 I think these would make a pretty special surprise for your honey bun – even better, you can get them all ready the night before and then in the morning, pop them in the oven for Valentine’s Day breakfast!

 STICKY BUNS FOR YOUR HONEY BUN?!
 I think so.

 - 1 package instant dry yeast (approx 2 1/4 teaspoons)

 - 4 large egg yolks, at room temperature

 - 1 large whole egg, at room temperature

 - 4 cups flour, plus more for dusting

 - 2 tablespoons lemon juice

 Recipe adapted from Alton Brown’s Overnight Cinnamon Rolls.
-His method for baking the rolls in the morning is amazing!
+Try his method for refrigerating the prepped rolls and then baking them in the morning!